omega8cc/registry_rebuild/README.txt

 Registry Rebuild
 ----------------

+THIS IS NOT A MODULE.
+JUST ENABLING IT WILL DO NOTHING.
+PLEASE READ BELOW.

 There are times in Drupal 7 when the registry gets hopelessly hosed and you need to rebuild the registry (a list of PHP classes and the files they go with).
 Sometimes, though, you can't do this regular cache-clear activity because some